waterloo-rocketry/omnibus/tools/data_processing/README.md

 # Data Processing Tool

-A tool to extract meaninful data streams from DAQ and CAN channels from test or flight logs.
+A tool to extract meaninful data streams from DAQ and CAN channels from test or flight logs comming from globallogger.

 ## Usage